 Effective handwashing is the best way to prevent the transmission of infectious diseases.
-Our Service will ensure signs and posters remind employees and visitors of the importance of handwashing to help stop the spread of COVID-19 and other infectious diseases.
+Our Service will ensure signs and posters remind employees and visitors of the importance of handwashing to help stop the spread of infectious diseases.
 Adults and children should wash their hands thoroughly with soap and water and/or alcohol-based sanitiser: